No percolation at criticality on certain groups of intermediate growth: Introduction

 See \cite{1808.08940,MR2773031} for a detailed discussion of this conjecture and for the definition of local convergence of graphs.
 The proof of \cref{cor:locality} given \cref{thm:quanttransitive} is very similar to the proof of \cite[Corollary 5.1]{1808.08940} and is omitted.

 \paragraph{Proof overview} The proof of \cref{thm:main,thm:quanttransitive} applies several of the ideas developed in the second author's recent paper \cite{1808.08940}, which we now review.
 Briefly, the methods of that paper allow us to convert bounds on the \textbf{two-point function} $\tau_p(u,v)$, defined to be the probability that $u$ and $v$ are connected in $\omega_p$, into bounds on the tail of the volume of a cluster whenever $0<p<p_c$.
 This is done as follows.
 For each set $K \subseteq V$, we write $E(K)$ for the set of edges of $G$ that \textbf{touch} $K$, i.e., have at least one endpoint in $K$.
-For each edge $e$ of $G$ and $n\geq 1$, let $\mathscr{S}_{e,n}$ be the event that $e$ is closed and that the endpoints of $e$ are in distinct, finite clusters each of which touches at least $n$ edges.
+For each edge $e$ of $G$ and $n\geq 1$, let $\mathscr{S}_{e,n}$ be the event that $e$ is closed and that the endpoints of $e$ are in distinct clusters each of which touches at least $n$ edges and at least one of which is finite.
 The following universal inequality is proven in \cite{1808.08940} using a variation on the methods of Aizenman, Kesten, and Newman \cite{MR901151}.
 It is a form of what we call the \emph{two-ghost inequality}.

 \begin{theorem} Let $G=(V,E)$ be a unimodular transitive graph of degree $d$.
 Then

 for every $e\in E$, $p\in [0,1]$ and $n \geq 1$. \end{theorem}